KohlerHECTOR/cem_py/README.md

 ```

 ## Experimental Setting
+The goal of our experiments is to explain the performance gap between CEM (direct policy optimization) and REINFORCE (policy gradient ascent) when it comes to fitting a Beta policy to control a Pendulum.
+For that, follow the recommendations from (Patterson et al., 2023) for experimentation in Deep RL.
 ### Policy Representation

 We use a Beta distribution policy for continuous control, which has been shown to be effective for bounded action spaces (Chou et al., 2017).
 The Beta distribution naturally constrains actions to a bounded range [0,1], which can then be scaled to the environment's action range.